rorymcgrath/Banana_Collector/README.md

 2. Place the unzipped file in the root directory of this cloned repo.

-3. It is recommeded that you setup anaconda or conda so that you can run the Jupyter notebook and resolve any dependenies that gym or pytorch may have.
+3. It is recommeded that you setup anaconda or conda so that you can run the Jupyter notebook and resolve any dependencies that gym or pytorch may have.
 	1. Create (and activate) a new environment with Python 3.6.

 	- __Linux__ or __Mac__: